buley/personal/src/content/emotion.md

 **Pattern:**
 When I feel something, my instinct is to analyze it rather than just let myself feel it.
 Instead of processing emotions naturally, I dissect them, categorize them, and find a logical way to deal with them.
 This helps me stay clear-headed, but it can also create distance between myself and my own emotional reality.

+> *"The best and most beautiful things in the world cannot be seen or even touched - they must be felt with the heart." — Helen Keller*

 **Key Understanding:**
 I don't need to *become* an emotional person, but I do need to recognize when I'm treating emotions as a problem to solve rather than an experience to process.